adrag239/beer-ml/README.md

 # beer-ml
 ML.NET playground

-This demo project uses Systembolaget (government owned chain of liquor stores in Sweden) database to perform 4 types of Machine Learning using ML.NET framework (1.0.0-preview version):
+This demo project uses Systembolaget (government owned chain of liquor stores in Sweden) database to perform 4 types of Machine Learning using ML.NET framework:
 - Binary Classification: predict if liquor is beer by it's name
 - Multi-Class Classification: predict type of liquor by it's name
 - Regression: predict price of liquor by it's name, type, volume and country of origin